The Patriot Post® · Antifa v. Alt-Right in Charlottesville — and America

 But that denunciation wasn’t sufficient for Democrats and their Leftmedia — or for establishment Republicans, who knew full well that the Demo/MSM would label them as “soft on supremacists” because Trump dared to identify both ugly factions.

-Sunday, the White House communications staff followed up with: “The President said very strongly in his statement yesterday that he condemns all forms of violence, bigotry and hatred and of course that includes white Supremacists, KKK, neo-Nazi and all extremist groups.
+Sunday, the White House communications staff followed up: “The President said very strongly in his statement yesterday that he condemns all forms of violence, bigotry and hatred and of course that includes white Supremacists, KKK, neo-Nazi and all extremist groups.
 He called for national unity and bringing all Americans together.”

 So Trump on Monday called a press confab and repeatedly condemned the racists in what was to be a unifying speech.